 Standing Desk version 2.0

 I haven’t been motivated by the recent health scare stories that equate sitting at a desk as a health risk equal to smoking.
 I’ve worked in offices.
 I know the variations in people.
 I’m a wiggly ectomorph that can’t sit still for long.
 I have to get up and move.
-Yet, I’ve worked with people that can sit for hours.
+Yet, I’ve worked with people who can sit for hours.
 They show less movement than a painting.
 To me it is obvious that our health outcomes will probably be different.

 Better Movement has a great post titled Is a Standing Desk a Good Idea? that rings more true to me.
 It also covers the problems from prolonged standing.